rp42dev/MS-4-Django-Full-Stack-Project/README.md

 # [&#8686;](#-)
 # ***Features***
-Landing Page
+Home App
-- Added Parallax effects to hero secrion images Navigation
+- Hero section images with added Parallax effects on scroll.
+- Recently added hats horisontal scroll feature limited to letest 10 items.

+Navigation
-- Added link active to change color if active links Shop
+- Added link active to change color if active links
+- Shop has it's own navigation.
+Includes search and sorting functionatity.

+Shop App
 - Search functionality enables users to searsc by name and description keywords.
-- Sort products by Category, Style, Price (high to low) and (low to high), Product mane (a to z) and (z to a).
+- Sort products by Category, Style, Price (high to low) and (low to high), Product mane (a to z) and (z to a)

+Cart App
+- Add items to the cart session Item id, item count, item price.
+- In cart context perform various calculations such as item times count, item count times price, shipping price, discount prie total, and finaly grand total.

+Custommers App
+- A customer is able to add or update profile information and shopping address iformation.

-Authentication anf forms
+Authentication and forms
-- added srispy forms and customize form imputs to match site
+- added crispy forms and customize form imputs to match site.
-- Added javascript function for realtime input required field checks Toasts for messages
+- Added javascript function for realtime input required field checks.

+Toasts for messages
 - Added bootstrap toast messages template
-- Added message level checks levels 40 error, 30 warling, 25 success, and info for rest of the messages cart
+- Added message level checks levels 40 error, 30 warling, 25 success, and info for rest of the messages
-- Add items to the cart session Item id, item count, item price#
-- In cart context perform various calculations such as item times count, item count times price, shipping price, discount prie total, and finaly grand total.

 ## **Features to implement**